Meta Case Study

 Component system built for case studies

 Reusable section shells, scroll-triggered reveals, alternating backgrounds, lightbox images.
-Every case study uses the same primitives — consistency through shared components, not copy-paste.
+Every case study uses the same primitives.
+Consistency through shared components, not copy-paste.

 Implementation